Kai

 Official measurements, coat, and temperament

-• Coat: Double coat with a harsh, straight outer coat and a soft, dense undercoat.
+- Coat: The coat is double-layered, consisting of a harsh, straight outer coat and a soft, dense undercoat.

 Breed Trivia